learn-academy-2021-echo/treasure-hunt-sjproctor/README.md

   - Added a gameboard div around the mapped logic
   - Styled the gameboard and the question mark
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+  - Branch: index-position
+  - Passed index from the map to Square
+  - Set up handleClick and onClick for Square
+  - Set up a handleGamePlay method in App.js that receives the index from Square using functional props
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.